 - From LinkedIn news feed – if an article resonates with your professional brand, click “like”, “comment” or “share”

-- From external articles – click “share an update” and past the URL, then make a relevant comment on why it resonates.
+- From external articles – click “share an update” and paste a link, then make a relevant comment on why it resonates.
 Many sites also have LinkedIn buttons to make it easy to share articles

 - Write your own – click “publish a post” and write your own article.
 Make sure you include a relevant picture and how to contact you.

 While some have chosen not to engage with social media and social selling, if you don’t have a say in your own profile, others will make one up for you anyway!
 With a vast array of platforms from the company yammer to Facebook, LinkedIn, Pin Interest, Twitter, Instagram, What’s App and WeChat, there is sure to be a platform that works for you and your objectives.

 If you are worried about getting bombarded with messages (e.g. from recruiters) there are various settings for profile views, frequency of notifications and creating rules to divert messages to email folders.
 So there is no excuse not to take control, build your professional profile, and engage with clients and connections to support your and theirs success.

 Oh and whilst you are doing the updates, you may wish to turn off the “Notify your network” so your connections don’t get bombarded until you are ready to share your updated profile.